melsener/cmpe150/week07/readme.md

 - Example Input: 23423 3
 - Example Output: 4

-**Ex6: (Teaching.Codes Lab5 - Question 6)** Write a function that takes an integer n and prints a square nxn with \* s.
+**Ex6: (Teaching.Codes Lab5 - Question 6)** Write a function that takes an integer n and prints a right triangle.
 Then fill/write main() appropriately to see the result.

 - Example Input: 3